etsi123/DataScience_BlackJackCardCounting/README.md

 # Running :

+    python simulate_blackjack.py num_decks=6 deck_penetration=0.1 num_shoes=1000

+where the first argument is the number of decks, the second is deck penetration, and the third is

 # Common Blackjack terms:

 Blackjack Shoe: Container that holds multiple standard 52-card decks shuffled together.
 The shoe allows for more games to be played by reducing the time between shuffling.